 A second and plausible explanation for the high loan spreads is the debtor's weak bargaining position.
 Recall that a DIP loan may be necessary to avoid a much more costly liquidation outcome.
 In these cases, since providing the short-term DIP loan helps preserve the debtor's going-concern value, it would not be surprising for the loan provider to demand and receive a share of this positive valuation effect.
 As explained in Section 2 above, senior secured prepetition lenders (who supply 79% of our DIP loans) are in a position to enforce this type of demand by outright blocking competition from potential outside loan providers.
 Also, it would not be surprising for the debtor to agree to transfer part of a value-increase triggered by the DIP loan in the form of a higher loan rate.
 This type of transfer is acceptable to junior creditors whenever the DIP loan is expected to avoid a more costly liquidation outcome.
 Are the high expected DIP-loan spreads competed away ex ante in a quid pro quo arrangement?
 In other words, are debtors, when financially healthy, able to receive beneficial loan terms from the prepetition lender with the expectation that the same lender will be compensated for this benefit ex post via a high DIP-loan spread?
-Recall from Table 8 that there is no significant association between the variable DPrior and DIP-loan spreads, which fails to support the existence of such quid pro quo arrangements.
-To further address this issue, note that the variables DPrior and Relationship lender in Table 8 are all based on information available at loan initiation only.
-Since some of the prepetition lenders sell their loans prior to the debtor's bankruptcy filing,19 we replace these variables with an indicator that also captures changes in loan ownership after loan initiation.
+Recall from Table 9 that there is no significant association between the variable DPrior and DIP-loan spreads, which fails to support the existence of such quid pro quo arrangements.
+To further address this issue, note that the variables DPrior and Relationship lender in Table 9 are all based on information available at loan initiation only.
+Since some of the prepetition lenders sell their loans prior to the debtor's bankruptcy filing, we replace these variables with an indicator that also captures changes in loan ownership after loan initiation.
+This replacement accounts for the fact that the secondary market for loans has become increasingly liquid over our sample period (Gande and Saunders, 2012; Berger, Zhang, and Zhao, 2021).
 While not tabulated, using this more precise prepetition relationship indicator also fails to support the quid pro quo hypothesis.